GRAPHIC-Lower taxes, big gains: The stocks poised to win from tax cuts

-NEW YORK, Dec 1 (Reuters) - A proposal driven by President Donald Trump to overhaul the country’s tax system is moving through U.S. Congress, lifting the overall stock market and raising hopes that corporate earnings will get a boost.
+NEW YORK, Dec 4 (Reuters) - A proposal driven by President Donald Trump to overhaul the country’s tax system has passed a major hurdle in U.S. Congress, raising investor hopes that corporate earnings will get a boost.

-The S&P 500 rallied this week as the drive to push sweeping tax legislation through the U.S. Senate gained momentum, although gains were tempered by a report that former national security adviser Michael Flynn was prepared to testify that before taking office Trump had directed him to make contact with Russians.
+The U.S. Senate narrowly approved a tax overhaul on Saturday, moving Republicans and Trump a big step closer to their goal of slashing taxes for businesses and the rich while offering everyday Americans a mixed bag of changes.

-Senate Republicans said on Friday they had gathered the votes needed to pass a sweeping tax overhaul.
+Talks will now begin between the Senate and the House, which already has approved its own version of the legislation, to reconcile their respective bills.

 While negotiations are ongoing, the legislation could cut the corporate tax rate to as low as 20 percent from 35 percent.